Drakkar-Software/OctoBot-Docs/coding/tentacle-package-development.md

 KlingerOscillatorReversalConfirmationMomentumEvaluator
 ```

-## Config
+### Config

-A tentacle package can contain tentacle config.
-Config files are located in _config/_ folder at :
+A tentacle package can contain tentacle configurations.
+Configuration files are located in the _config/_ folder at :

 ```bash
 tentacles/YOUR_TP_CATEGORY/YOUR_TP_SUB_CATEGORY/YOUR_TENTACLE_PACKAGE_NAME/config/
 ```

-Each tentacles config file should be named with the exact case and name as the exposed tentacle class(es).
+Each tentacles config file should be named with the exact case and name as the associated tentacle class.
 Below an example for _MyAwesomeTentacle_ :

 ```bash
 tentacles/YOUR_TP_CATEGORY/YOUR_TP_SUB_CATEGORY/YOUR_TENTACLE_PACKAGE_NAME/config/MyAwesomeTentacle.json
 ```

-Tentacle configuration interface are generated using configuration schema files and the [json-editor](https://github.com/json-editor/json-editor) library.
-Below an example for _MyAwesomeTentacle_ :
+On OctoBot's web interface, tentacle configuration settings are generated using the configuration and its assocaited json schema files using [json-editor](https://github.com/json-editor/json-editor) library.
+Below an example for _MyAwesomeTentacle_ configuration schema:

 ```bash
 tentacles/YOUR_TP_CATEGORY/YOUR_TP_SUB_CATEGORY/YOUR_TENTACLE_PACKAGE_NAME/config/MyAwesomeTentacle_schema.json
 ```

+{% hint style="info" %}
+A tentacle configuration schema file has to be named as your tentacle configuration file with a **_schema** suffix.
+{% endhint %}

-## Resources
+### Resources

-Tentacle package resources are located in the folder of your tentacle package.
+Tentacle resources are located in the **resources** folder of your tentacle package.

-Tentacles guides can be created for each tentacle in `resources/YOUR_TP_TENTACLE_1.md`, `resources/YOUR_TP_TENTACLE_2.md` (the file name should match the tentacle class name)
+Each tentacles documentation should be created for in `resources/YOUR_TP_TENTACLE_1.md`, `resources/YOUR_TP_TENTACLE_2.md` (the file name should match the tentacle class name)

 A tentacle package can also contain many resources that can be binary files, images...